ibizaman/blog/posts/2021-10-05-server-setup.markdown

 tags: server
 ---

+**Note:** *since I wrote this blog post, I switched to using NixOS.
+I'm leaving this post up because it could still hold valuable info.*

 This is the introductory post in the let's build a server series.
 This series goes through all the steps needed to setup the same server I have at home.
 Along the way, I'll explain everything I know or thought